Kristopher-Ray/polaris-us.org/content/focus/china.md

 summary: "The CCP is the greatest danger to America since the Soviet Union.
 It aims to overtake the U.S.-led liberal international order and replace it with authoritarianism that uses military coercion to advance China’s interests.
-But Biden's China strategy is predicated on misguided reasoning with one overriding priority: avoid conflict.
+But Biden and Harris' China strategy is predicated on misguided reasoning with one overriding priority: avoid conflict.
 It seeks to manage competition with the CCP using accommodation rather than win it with deterrence.
 And it denies the
   obvious: that we are already in a Cold War with China.
 Conservatives want to